UniversalDependencies/docs/_qpm/dep/aux_.md

 nsubj (tja, húbbava)
 ~~~

-Yet, there are two exceptions, when *som* has the meaning "to exist" and when it functions as an impersonal verb with a clausal subject ;
+Yet, there are two exceptions, when *som* has the meaning "to exist" and when it functions as an impersonal verb with a clausal subject;
 in such cases, *som* is assigned the PoS [VERB]() and is considered the head of its clause: